 To receive a junkyard permit, applicants are asked if their land is defined as industrial or non-industrial by their local municipality.
-Applications will be rejected if all the required information is not included.
-If an application is missing information, they will be given 30 days to provide the information.
+If an application is missing information, applicants will be given 30 days to provide the information.

 PennDOT will follow up to see if screening plans have been followed; further legal action can be taken if the screening is not in place.